t-raj/home-maintenance-app/README.md

 Default output format [None]: *... enter "json"*

-`aws iam create-group --group-name Admins`
+`aws iam create-group --group-name Admins` *... to create a group called Admins*

-`aws iam attach-group-policy --group-name Admins --policy-arn arn:aws:iam::aws:policy/AdministratorAccess`
+`aws iam attach-group-policy --group-name Admins --policy-arn arn:aws:iam::aws:policy/AdministratorAccess` *... to attach administrator access to the group*

-`aws iam add-user-to-group --user-name home --group-name Admins`
+`aws iam add-user-to-group --user-name home --group-name Admins` *... to add home to this group*

-`./create_infra.sh` *...to setup AWS infrastructure.
+`./create_infra.sh` *... to setup AWS infrastructure.
 Follow prompts in the console.*

+'ssh -i "KeyName.pem" ec2-user@ec2-52-24-176-182.us-west-2.compute.amazonaws.com` *...TODO: how can they get their specific ssh info?*

+`yum install git` *... to install git in your EC2*

+`yum install java-1.7.0-openjdk*` *... to install the java jdk*

+`git clone https://bethanychilds@bitbucket.org/tararaj21/dev-ops-project.git` *... to clone our repository*

+`cd dev-ops-project/AWS/deploy/home_app` *... to move to the folder with our app*

+`java -jar Menu.jar` *... to run the app!
+See instructions above*